7 Celiac disease Stool changes (With Poop Color and Form Picture Chart)

 Fat malabsorption is the most important factor in celiac disease-related diarrhea.
 The unabsorbed fat reaches your colon (large intestine) in excess amounts.

-The bacteria inside your colon breaks it down into fatty acids.
+The bacteria inside your colon break it down into fatty acids.
 Excess fatty acids cause loose stool or diarrhea by drawing water into the colon.

 To determine the stool form, we use a stool scale called (the Bristol stool scale).